Sign In

 This field may contain references to clinical studies in place of detailed discussion in other sections of the labeling.

-14 CLINICAL STUDIES In a randomized, vehicle-controlled, double-blind, multicenter clinical study in which patients were dosed twice daily for the first two days, then once daily on days 3, 4, and 5, AzaSite solution was superior to vehicle on days 6-7 in patients who had a confirmed clinical diagnosis of bacterial conjunctivitis.
+14 CLINICAL STUDIES In a randomized, vehicle-controlled, double-blind, multicenter clinical study in which patients were dosed twice daily for the first two days, then once daily on days 3, 4, and 5, AzaSite solution was superior to vehicle on days 6 to 7 in patients who had a confirmed clinical diagnosis of bacterial conjunctivitis.
 Clinical resolution was achieved in 63% (82/130) of patients treated with AzaSite versus 50% (74/149) of patients treated with vehicle.
-The p-value for the comparison was 0.03 and the 95% confidence interval around the 13% (63%-50%) difference was 2% to 25%.
+The p-value for the comparison was 0.03 and the 95% confidence interval around the 13% (63% to 50%) difference was 2% to 25%.
 The microbiological success rate for the eradication of the baseline pathogens was approximately 88% compared to 66% of patients treated with vehicle (p<0.001, confidence interval around the 22% difference was 13% to 31%).
 Microbiologic eradication does not always correlate with clinical outcome in anti-infective trials.

 Geriatric use